INTHOP: A Second-Order Globally Convergent Method for Nonconvex Optimization: Introduction

 Four broad classes of second-order algorithms have been developed to overcome one or more challenges associated with the Newton method: quasi-Newton, sub-sampled Newton, regularized Newton, and Newton method with lazy Hessian updates.
-Quasi-Newton methods, such as the BFGS (Broyden-Fletcher-Goldfarb-Shanno) method \cite{Broyden1970TheCO,Fletcher1970ANA,Goldfarb1970AFO,Shanno1970ConditioningOQ}, overcome the challenges of Hessian computation by approximating the Hessian using gradients of the previous iterations while ensuring the approximate Hessian matrix is positive definite.
-Sub-sampled Newton methods are another class of algorithms that estimate the Hessian using a subset of data to solve finite sum minimization problems that commonly occur in training machine learning models \cite{erdogdu2015convergence,roostakhorasani2016subsamplednewtonmethodsi,roostakhorasani2016subsamplednewtonmethodsii,roosta2019sub, bollapragada2016exactinexactsubsamplednewton}.
-A class of second-order algorithms based on cubic regularization \cite{nesterov2006cubic} and regularizing the Hessian matrix with the square root of the gradient has also been proposed recently \cite{gratton2025yet} and shown to have attractive convergence rates.
+Quasi-Newton methods, such as Broyden-Fletcher-Goldfarb-Shanno (BFGS) method, see \cite{Broyden1970TheCO,Fletcher1970ANA,Goldfarb1970AFO,Shanno1970ConditioningOQ}, overcome the challenges of Hessian computation by approximating the Hessian using gradients of the previous iterations while ensuring the approximate Hessian matrix is positive definite.
+Sub-sampled Newton methods estimate Hessian using a subset of data to solve finite sum minimization problems that commonly occur in training machine learning models, for instance, see \cite{bollapragada2016exactinexactsubsamplednewton, erdogdu2015convergence,roosta2019sub}.
+A class of second-order algorithms based on cubic regularization \cite{nesterov2006cubic} and regularizing the Hessian matrix with the square root of the gradient has also been proposed \cite{gratton2025yet} and shown to have attractive convergence rates \cite{cartis2010complexity}.
 The regularization parameter is selected to ensure that the matrix is positive definite and a certain reduction is obtained at each iteration.
-Newton with lazy Hessian updates avoids Hessian computation for several iterations while computing gradients at each iteration \cite{doikov2023second}.
-Several contributions have been made based on exploiting the problem structure \cite{allman2019decode, mitrai2021efficient} and using decomposition approaches \cite{chiang2014structured, yoshio2021nested, kang2014interior, cole2022julia, li2019generalized, gebreslassie2012design} and GPU architectures \cite{pacaud2024parallel, pacaud2024gpu, montoison2025madncl} to solve large-scale nonlinear programming problems.
+Newton method with lazy Hessian updates avoids Hessian computation for several iterations while computing gradients at each iteration \cite{doikov2023second}.
+Several contributions have been made based on exploiting the problem structure \cite{allman2019decode, mitrai2021efficient} and using decomposition approaches \cite{chiang2014structured, kang2014interior, li2019generalized} and GPU architectures \cite{pacaud2024parallel, montoison2025madncl} to solve large-scale nonlinear programming problems.

 The BFGS method has the advantages that the Hessian computation is avoided and the approximate Hessian is positive definite, thus ensuring that the search direction is always descent.
 The method has a drawback in that it requires satisfying the curvature condition, which is satisfied only for convex problems.
 For nonconvex problems, satisfying the curvature condition requires finding a step length that satisfies computationally expensive strong Wolfe conditions.
 Sub-sampled Newton methods require less storage, but they are valid for only convex problems involving finite sum minimization.
 Regularized Newton methods have been shown to converge to a first-order minimizer in at most $\mathcal{O}(|log\ \epsilon|\epsilon^{-3/2})$ function evaluations.
 The disadvantage of the method is that the eigenvalues and Lipschitz constant for the Hessian need to be computed at each iteration.
 Newton method with lazy Hessian updates has been shown to improve on the complexity of cubic Newton by a factor of $\sqrt{n}$.
 A major drawback of the method is that while a simple Newton step requires solving a linear equation, more complex procedures, such as Lanczos pre-processing \cite{cartis2011adaptive}, are required to find the next iterate.